drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Souporcell.rst

 Souporcell Results and Interpretation
 -------------------------------------
 After running the Souporcell_ steps and summarizing the results, you will have a number of files from some of the intermediary steps.
-Theses are the files that most users will find the most informative:
+These are the files that most users will find the most informative:

     - To check if these numbers are consistent with the expected doublet rate in your dataset, you can use our `Expected Doublet Estimation Calculator <test.html>`__.

   - ``clusters.tsv``

-    - The Souporcell_ droplet classifications with the log probabilitites of each donor and doublet vs singlet.
+    - The Souporcell_ droplet classifications with the log probabilities of each donor and doublet vs singlet.

       +-------------------------+----------+-----------------+-------------------------+-------------------------+-------------------------+--------------------------+-------------------------+-------------------------+----------------------+-------------------------+---------------------------+-------------------------+------------------------+-------------------------+-------------------------+--------------------------+------------------------+----------------------+
       | barcode                 | status   | assignment      | log_prob_singleton      | log_prob_doublet        | cluster0                |cluster1                  | cluster2                | cluster3                | cluster4             | cluster5                | cluster6                  | cluster7                | cluster8               |cluster9                 | cluster10               | cluster11                | cluster12              | cluster13            |